 We'd say that's mostly an issue of time.
 We find that one can keep up their speaking abilities in a language if they keep talking to a tutor for an hour every 1-2 weeks.
 So let's say you spent 30 years, learning a language every 1.5 years (let's say at an hour every day), and picking up 20 languages.
 If you wanted them all available at a very high level at the drop of a hat, you'd probably want to spend 10-20 hours every week doing maintenance with a tutor.
 So we're talking about 7 hours of weekly study (for each new language) and 10-20 hours of maintenance.
 So it's somewhere between a half-time and full-time job to keep them all fresh and continue learning stuff.
 (And you're paying tutors around $5-10/hr, so that may be an additional concern).

-We think it's doable, just you've got to really love it or else you're going to burn out quickly.
+We think it's doable, you've just got to really love it or else you're going to burn out quickly.